simutrans/tutorial_multipak/README.md

 > [!IMPORTANT]
 > Do not change the text within **{ }** or these brackets.

-The comments are in English and Spanish, due to the developers involved.
+The comments in code are in English and Spanish, due to the developers involved.